 Jeremy McGovern has been a journalist for nearly 20 years.
 He has been a member of the American Farriers Journal staff for 7 years and serves as the Executive Editor/Publisher.
 A native of Indiana, he also is a member of the board of directors for the American Horse Publications organization of equine media.

-For the fourth year, VICTORY sponsored the Summit Mail-In Forging Exercise.
+For the fifth time at the International Hoof-Care Summit, VICTORY sponsored the Summit Mail-In Forging Exercise.
 This challenge was free to enter and participants each received a T-shirt for their efforts.
-The overall winner earned a belt buckle and free registration to the 2019 International Hoof-Care Summit (IHCS).

 Life Data Labs Inc. is a dedicated product manufacturer committed to producing premium quality animal nutrition and health products through continuous product improvement and new product development.
 First-class ingredients, fresh products, consistent high quality and scientifically proven effectiveness are the principal features of Life Data Labs animal health products.
 And that's why they've produced the #1 recommended hoof supplement by farriers for 12 consecutive years.